 During a recent celebration at the centenary of Australia House, Charles revealed, “My son Harry tells me that during their recent tour of Australia, he and his wife were offered countless thoughtful suggestions for the naming of their forthcoming baby.

 “Just between us, I suspect that Kylie and Shane may possibly make the shortlist.”
 Now wouldn’t that be brilliant!

-Potential godparents for Harry and Meghan’s baby:
+Potential godparents for Harry and Meghan’s baby

 While godparents are typically chosen just before the baby’s christening, there has already been reports that George and Amal Clooney will be chosen as godparents to Harry and Meghan’s baby.
-The Duke and Duchess are thought to be very close to the celeb couple, having spent a few weeks with them this summer at their Lake Como home.
+The Duke and Duchess are thought to be very close to the celeb couple, having spent a few weeks with them last summer at their Lake Como home.

 The A-list couple aren’t likely to be the baby’s only godparents, however.
 As a reference, Prince George was given seven godparents, Princess Charlotte was given five and Prince Louis was given six.
 Prince William and Harry both had six godparents.

 Is Meghan Markle having a boy or a girl?